hasinthaindrajee/puppet-das/README.md

     Please add the `password-tmp` template also to `template_list` if the `vm_type` is not `docker` when you are running the server in `default` platform.

-## Running WSO2 Data Analytics Server on Kubernetes
+## Running WSO2 IS Analytics Server on Kubernetes
-WSO2 Puppet Module ships Hiera data required to deploy WSO2 Data Analytics Server on Kubernetes.
+WSO2 Puppet Module ships Hiera data required to deploy WSO2 IS Analytics Server on Kubernetes.
 For more information refer to the documentation on [deploying WSO2 products on Kubernetes using WSO2 Puppet Modules](https://docs.wso2.com/display/PM210/Deploying+WSO2+Products+on+Kubernetes+Using+WSO2+Puppet+Modules).